 Katherine: Rochester, NY.

 You’re standing outside a 7-Eleven when the aliens land.
 They can only survive on Earth for two minutes and you only have two dollars.
 What snack do you buy to teach them about humanity and provide sustenance for their long journey home?

 Kristina: Dark Side Skittles.
-The dark ones are always the smart ones.
+The dark ones are better than the original.